Richterskala101/InsectNetR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of InsectNetR is to …
+The goal of InsectNetR is to give usefull helper functions to preprocess predctions of InsectNet.

 ## Installation